 Population Health Model

-Factors that influence health outcomes are called the determinants of health.
+Factors that influence health outcomes.

 For 20 years of age and up